 SCC Calculation Considerations

 There are many modeling choices that affect the value of the SCC.
 The models are based on research and expertise from many different fields, such as climate science, demography, and economics.
-While these disciplines inform the scientific and research-based modeling decisions that are necessary for calculating the SCC, some parts of the calculation also require researchers to make assumptions that contain value judgements.
 Additionally, the modeling must incorporate information that is inherently uncertain, such as projections of future economic growth.

 Global vs. Domestic